telerik/ajax-docs/controls/grid/data-editing/validation.md

->note  **ModelErrorMessage** control validation is available only in .NET 4.5 when ModelBinding is used.
+>note  **ModelErrorMessage** control validation is available only in the Assemblies targetting the `.NET 4.5` (e.g. Telerik version xxxx.x.xxx.45) when ModelBinding is used.
+See [Included Assemblies]({%slug introduction/installation/included-assemblies%})
 >